Exhibition

 Synnøve Anker Aurdal

-This year’s summer exhibition is devoted to Synnøve Anker Aurdal (1908–2000), one of Norway’s foremost textile artists.
+The summer exhibition of 2022 was devoted to Synnøve Anker Aurdal (1908–2000), one of Norway’s foremost textile artists.

-The presentation features works from the Astrup Fearnley Collection alongside key pieces loaned from other collections in Norway, a number of which have rarely or never before been shown in public.
-Together, these works illustrate the full breadth of Anker Aurdal’s production from the early 1940s to the late 1990s and provide a unique insight into an important and pioneering oeuvre that was widely acclaimed in its time and remains powerful and relevant today.
+The presentation featured works from the Astrup Fearnley Collection alongside key pieces loaned from other collections in Norway, a number of which had rarely or never before been shown in public.
+Together, these works illustrated the full breadth of Anker Aurdal’s production from the early 1940s to the late 1990s and provide a unique insight into an important and pioneering oeuvre that was widely acclaimed in its time and remains powerful and relevant today.

 With her deep knowledge of both Norwegian weaving traditions and contemporary art discourse, Anker Aurdal was a leading figure in the field of textile art.
 After initially working with traditional craft techniques, she ventured into the realm of fine art, where she found widespread recognition and contributed significantly to the understanding of textiles as an artistic medium.
 Over time, her works became steadily less figurative, establishing her at the forefront of modernism when it finally took root in Norway in the 1950s.
 Boldly breaking with traditions, she combined older craft techniques with the idioms of modern art to discover new ways to reflect on the world around her.